 Finally, the new legislation extends the Families First Act’s credit (but not the obligation to provide) sick and family leave through March 31, 2021.
 Claiming this credit does not prohibit the receipt of a PPP loan, but individual payroll costs can only be considered for either a PPP loan or the Families First credit, not both.

 What You Need to Know About New PPP Legislation

 The PPP second draw loans provide welcome relief for eligible entities effected by the pandemic.
 The ability to choose which 2020 quarter a borrower uses to calculate a reduction in gross receipts may provide planning opportunities.
 Congress instructed the government to “issue regulations to carry out” the new legislation within 10 days of enactment.

 We expect new guidance from the government in the next few weeks, including new PPP second draw application forms, as well as new forgiveness forms, so potential borrowers should continue to monitor the PPP for further updates.

 There is much to consider when it comes to PPP loans and the new legislation.
 We can help you walk through compliance and forgiveness to maximize the loan’s benefit.

-See what more we can bring to organizations just like yours.Affordable Housing Ag Producers Construction & Real Estate Dealerships Energy Services Financial Institutions Government Healthcare Critical Access Hospitals Dental Consulting Health Systems Medical Practices Senior Living Insurance Manufacturing & Distribution Nonprofit
+See what more we can bring to organizations just like yours.Affordable Housing Ag Producers Construction & Real Estate Dealerships Energy Services Financial Institutions Government Healthcare Critical Access Hospitals Dental Practices Health Systems Medical Practices Senior Living Insurance Manufacturing Nonprofit